schulbe/NamedEntityRecognition/README.md

 I experienced this fact to make such taggers close to useless for *realistic* corpora like Tweets, Emails, etc.

-This project presents a proof of concept for a different more robust approach that is loosely based on **LINK**.
+This project presents a proof of concept for a different more robust approach.
+(This might very well be outdated now, a few years later)
 I evaluated it on data that is not publicly available and can thus not be provided here, however this approach did outperform Spacy significantly.
 Feel free to evaluate your own datasets.